awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 }
 ```

 If your Amazon EC2 instance is using at least version `1.11.0` of the container agent and a supported version of the AWS CLI or SDKs, then the SDK client will see that the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` variable is available, and it will use the provided credentials to make calls to the AWS APIs\.
-For more information, see [Enabling task IAM roles on your Amazon EC2 or external instances](#enable_task_iam_roles) and [Using a supported AWS SDK](#task-iam-roles-minimum-sdk)\.
+For more information, see [Using task IAM roles on your Amazon EC2 or external instances](#enable_task_iam_roles)\.

 Each time the credential provider is used, the request is logged locally on the host container instance at `/var/log/ecs/audit.log.YYYY-MM-DD-HH`\.
 For more information, see [IAM Roles for Tasks Credential Audit Log](logs.md#task_iam_roles-logs)\.

 **Important**
 When creating your task IAM role, it is recommended that you use the `aws:SourceAccount` or `aws:SourceArn` condition keys in either the trust relationship or the IAM policy associated with the role to prevent the confused deputy security issue\.
-These condition keys can be specified in the trust relationship or in the IAM policy associated with the role\.
+Using the `aws:SourceArn` condition key to specify a specific cluster is not currently supported, you should use the wildcard to specify all clusters\.
 To learn more about the confused deputy problem and how to protect your AWS account, see [The confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html) in the *IAM User Guide*\.

 ## Considerations for tasks hosted on Amazon EC2 instances<a name="task-iam-role-considerations"></a>